 Target Group: Up to 2 yrs; for children in 9th – 10th or 11th – 12th std.

-To support children through extremely challenging demands of higher education, promising children are provided rigorous academic and non-academic support for up to 2 yrs to help transition aforementioned milestones
+To support them through demands of higher education, promising children are provided rigorous academic and non-academic support to help transition aforementioned milestones.

 Youth Resource Centres